Volkswagen Golf GTI years to avoid — most common problems

 On top of that, there’s a recall issued for the stabilizer fasteners and that’s why it’s essential to steer away from the 2012 model year if you are looking for the most reliable Golf GTI.

-So, if you wish to get the most performance out of a Golf GTI, these are the best model years to browse from:
+So, if you wish to get the most performance out of a Golf GTI, the question is – what are the best Golf GTI years?
+The best Golf GTI years are 2013 and 2017, but here’s a full list of decent and reliable models:

 When it comes to transmission issues, the safest option is to go with a 2013 or later Mk7 GTI where the DSG issues have been sorted out.
 On top of that, there are much fewer coolant issues and other engine-related faults for this model year.